-- 2.1 Aptitude assessment is conducted annually by the Campus Office of the TUM School of Life Sciences. - 2.2 1Applications for admission to the aptitude assessment process for the winter semester must be submitted to the Technical University of Munich together with the documents listed in 2.3.1. through 2.3.5. and in § 36(1) No. 2 no later than 31 May (absolute deadline) using the online application procedure. - 2.3 The application must include: - 2.3.1 a transcript of records containing modules amounting to at least of 120 credits; the transcript of records must be issued by the relevant examination authority or academic programs office, - 2.3.2 curriculum vitae formatted as a table, - 2.3.3 a curricular analysis based on the transcript of records must be completed as part of the online application process and uploaded with the application materials, - 2.3.4 an English-language written statement (one A4 page) of the reasons for choosing the Master's Degree Program in Agricultural Biosciences at the Technical University of Munich in which the candidate explains those specific abilities and interests that make him/her particularly qualified for the program; a candidate's exceptional motivation and commitment is to be demonstrated by providing details on program-related vocational training, internships, stays abroad, or program-related further education beyond the attendance and course requirements of the bachelor's program, if necessary by appropriate documentation.
-This is to be supported by attachments, as necessary. - 2.3.5 a declaration that both the statement of the reasons for choosing the program and the essay are the candidate's own work, and that the candidate has clearly identified any ideas taken from outside sources.
+- 2.1 Aptitude assessment is conducted annually by the Campus Office of the TUM School of Life Sciences. - 2.2 Applications for admission to the aptitude assessment process for the winter semester must be submitted to the Technical University of Munich together with the documents listed in 2.3.1. through 2.3.5. and in verification of language skills § 36 Subsection 1 No. 2 no later than 31 May (absolute deadline) using the online application procedure. - 2.3 The application must include: - 2.3.1 a transcript of records containing modules amounting to at least of 120 credits; the transcript of records must be issued by the relevant examination authority or academic programs office, - 2.3.2 curriculum vitae formatted as a table, - 2.3.3 a curricular analysis based on the transcript of records must be completed as part of the online application process and uploaded with the application materials, - 2.3.4 An English-language written statement (max.
+1- 2 A4 pages) of the reasons for choosing the master's degree program in Nutrition and Biomedicine at the Technical University of Munich in which the candidate explains those specific abilities and interests that make him/her particularly qualified for the program; a candidate's exceptional motivation and commitment is to be demonstrated by providing details on program-related vocational training, internships, stays abroad, or program-related further education beyond the attendance and course requirements of the bachelor's program, if necessary by appropriate documentation. - 2.3.5 a declaration that both the statement of the reasons for choosing the program and the essay are the candidate's own work, and that the candidate has clearly identified any ideas taken from outside sources;